aztecrex/haskell-graphql/README.md

 ## Status

-The parser can handle queries.
-Current work is on mutation.
+The parser can handle queries and mutations.
+Current work is on subscriptions.

 ## Design